atweb3-io/celo-community-rpc/README.md

 - **Cloudflare Edge Caching**: Leverages Cloudflare's global CDN for ultra-fast responses
   - Responses are cached at edge locations worldwide
   - Direct cache purging using the Cache API during scheduled health checks
+  - Real-time cache purging when a backend is marked as unhealthy
   - No external API calls required for cache management

 - **KV Store Caching**: Provides a fallback when edge cache misses occur